Lethbridge Steel: Team history

 The Steel were founded in 2010 and joined the Edmonton Storm and the Calgary Rockies in creating a new league, the Alberta Female Football League (AFFL).
-The league played just one season before the three Alberta teams became charter members of the WWCL, joining the Manitoba Fearless and new teams in Winnipeg, Regina, and Saskatoon.
+The league played just one season before the three Alberta teams became charter members of the WWCFL, joining the Manitoba Fearless and new teams in Winnipeg, Regina, and Saskatoon.
 The WWCFL began play in 2011 as a seven-team league.

 The WWCFL was divided into two conferences, with the three Alberta-based teams forming the Western Conference.
-In the inaugural WWCFL season the Steel posted a 1-3 record; they lost their first three matches before winning their final regular season game by a score of 34–32 over Calgary.
+In the inaugural WWCFL season the Steel posted a 1–3 record; they lost their first three matches before winning their final regular season game by a score of 34–32 over Calgary.
 They then lost a re-match against the Rage in the first round of the playoffs.
 However, Lethbridge was the host city for the first WWCFL Championship game, in which the Saskatoon Valkyries defeated the Storm to become the first league champions.

-Lethbridge had its most successful run from 2012–2014, losing just one regular season game in three seasons and advancing to the WWCFL title game as the Western Conference champion all three seasons.
-However, the Steel finished as the runner-up all three years, losing the Final to Saskatoon each year.
+Lethbridge had its most successful run from 2012 to 2014, losing just one regular season game in three seasons and advancing to the WWCFL title game as the Western Conference champion all three seasons.
+However, the Steel finished as the runner-up all three years, losing the final to Saskatoon each year.
 During this period the Western Conference also expanded to include two new teams, the Northern Anarchy and the Okotoks Lady Outlawz.
 Okotokz played only the 2013 season before suspending operations.

-In 2018 the Steel posted a strong regular season with the best defense in the WWCFL, allowing only 33 points against during the regular season.
+In 2018, the Steel posted a strong regular season with the best defense in the WWCFL, allowing only 33 points against during the regular season.
 However, they lost a dramatic first-round playoff match against Edmonton by a score of 45–44, which ended their season.

 The WWCFL cancelled its 2020 and 2021 seasons due to the COVID-19 pandemic.
 The Steel struggled after play resumed in 2022, losing their first game 69–0 and failing to win a game through the 2024 season.